amlacommerce/znode-docs/docs/quickstart-guide/installing-znode/README.md

 * Part 1: Getting the Znode Code
 * Part 2: Creating a Znode Database
 * Part 3: Configuring NuGet
+* Part 4: Installing Web Compiler
-* Part 4: Configuring, Building and Running Znode
+* Part 5: Configuring, Building and Running Znode
-* Part 5: Exploring Znode
+* Part 6: Exploring Znode

 It is assumed that Znode's dependencies are already installed.
 If that's not the case, start by [Installing Znode Dependencies](../installing-dependencies/README.md) first.